How You Can Help¶

 Tip

-If you don't have write access to a GitHub repository (which is usually the case if you just started), you cannot check off the checkmarks in the review list.
+If you do not have write access to a GitHub repository (which is usually the case if you just started), you cannot check off the checkmarks in the review list.
 In that case, just leave a comment in the issue.

-Thank others for their contributions (for example on Slack, Twitter or personally).
+Thank others for their contributions (for example on Slack, Mastodon or personally).

 Tell others about things in the documentation, that are new, that you found interesting or that helped you in any way.